Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 ## Welcome Toast Message
 When you load into a world, you'll get a little welcome toast message.

-You can also press [R] on your keyboard for now to replicate it (mainly for testing).

 ![Welcome Toast](images/welcome_toast.png)

 ### Death Statue Creation/Spawn Toast Message
 When you unalive, the statue will spawn with all the items on, and you'll get toast and chat messages.

+    -> You can also press [R] on your keyboard for now to replicate this (mainly for testing) <-

-Both of these have the coordinates to where it spawned.
+Both of these messages will have the coordinates to where it spawned.

-The chat also has a clickEvent that will suggest a teleport command in chat for you!

 ![Statue Spawned Toast](images/statue_spawned.png)

+    -> The chat also has a clickEvent that will suggest a teleport command in chat for you! <-

 ![Statue Spawned Chat](images/chat_clickEvent.png)

 ### Death Statue Destruction Toast Message